wentbackward/music-theory/basic-theory.md

 </tbody>
 </table>

--   You can see this in the pattern for a minor scale.
-Take the major TTSTTTS and rotate it 3 to the right you get TSTTSTT.
--   Yet another way to look at this is that the relative minor always starts on the 6th degree of the major scale and uses all the same notes as the major scale.
+Another way is looking at the pattern we use to construct a scale.
+Take the major TTSTTTS and shift it 3 to the right you get TSTTSTT.
+This is the same as going three intervals to the left.
+Yet another way to look at this is that the relative minor always starts on the 6th degree of the  major scale and uses all the same notes as the major scale.

 # Chords